 Quebec’s Charter, Code civil and privacy torts

-Section 5 of the Quebec's Charter states that “every person has a right to respect for his private life”.
-Its Code civil has provisions protecting privacy rights, and in some Canadian jurisdictions, courts have recognized common law privacy torts for intrusions into private affairs and spaces, and for the wrongful publication of private information.
+Section 5 of the Quebec’s Charter states that “every person has a right to respect for his private life”.
+Its Code civil has provisions protecting privacy rights, and in some Canadian provinces, courts have recognized common law privacy torts for intrusions into private affairs and spaces, and for the wrongful publication of private information.
 Some provinces have also enacted specific laws creating statutory privacy torts.

 Provincial personal information protection laws

 In addition, provincial and territorial governments have enacted statutes specifically aimed at protecting personal information, including in the public sector and the private sector.
 Some provinces have passed legislation aimed at protecting personal health information, and some have passed legislation that applies to municipalities.